Last updated on February 17th, 2022 at 10:55 am

 - Tuscany – wine, rolling hills, and culture, Florence is no doubt the most famous of Tuscany’s city.

-Northern Italy itinerary highlight (14 days)
+Northern Italy itinerary 14 days – a highlight trip

 Venice – 3 days

-Kick off your adventures at the capital of the once mighty Venetian Empire.
+Kick-off your adventures at the capital of the once-mighty Venetian Empire.
 Venice is like a step back in time with canals, bridges, and palazzos, a relic from a glamorous time.
 Its main sights are crowded, yes, but there are quiet pockets, a side street between canals where it’s just you and hundreds of years of history.
 If it’s your first time, be sure to hit all the highlights – I have a guide on the best passes in Venice that can save you money sightseeing.

 Day 1 – Wander around Venice and discover its nooks and crannies!
 There are simply too many photogenic spots.
 Then join a food tour to explore the Venetian way of life and sample the Italian cuisine.